-Staley Palmer, Monique Parsons (an incumbent seeking reelection), Elizabeth Rolewicz and Stephanie Teterycz participated in a 90-minute question-and-answer session sponsored by the Organization for Positive Action and Leadership.
+Slaney Palmer, Monique Parsons (an incumbent seeking reelection), Elizabeth Rolewicz and Stephanie Teterycz participated in a 90-minute question-and-answer session sponsored by the Organization for Positive Action and Leadership.
 Several dozen voters were in the audience at the Chute Middle School auditorium.

 The candidates generally agreed on such topics as the role of the school board, issues facing ETHS and equity, but their opinions on the following four issues may serve to help distinguish between them.